odidev/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_aws.md

 {{% /notice %}}

-### Generate AWS access keys
+### Generate and configure Access keys (Access key ID and Secret access key)

-Terraform requires AWS authentication to create AWS resources.
-You can generate access keys (access key ID and secret access key) to perform authentication.
-Terraform uses the access keys to make calls to AWS using the AWS CLI.
+The installation of Terraform on your desktop or laptop needs to communicate with AWS.
+Thus, Terraform needs to be able to authenticate with AWS.

-To generate an access key and secret access key, follow the [steps from the Terraform Learning Path](/learning-paths/server-and-cloud/aws-terraform/terraform#generate-access-keys-access-key-id-and-secret-access-key).
+To generate and configure the Access key ID and Secret access key, follow this [documentation](/install-guides/aws_access_keys).

 ## Create an AWS EC2 instance using Terraform